 Some of the must-see spots in the Westfjords include Raudasandur, a pink sand beach; Dynjandi waterfall; and the Latrabjarg cliffs.

 The Golden Circle

 For those who want to see some of Iceland’s top, most popular spots, but who don’t necessarily have enough time to traverse the entire Ring Road, the Golden Circle is a nice pick for a driving trip through Iceland.
 Smaller, it’s only 300 kilometres/186 miles, so a good deal shorter than the Ring Road route.

 Like the Westfjords, Iceland’s Highlands are not accessible via the Ring Road, making them a little less popular with most travellers.
-However, for the intrepid adventurer, the Highlands are a playground filled with fun.
-The stunning landscapes of the Highlands are considered volcanic desert; rough and mostly uninhabited, they offer views unlike any you’ll find elsewhere in the world.
+However, for the intrepid adventurer, the Highlands is a playground filled with fun.
+The stunning landscapes of the Highlands are considered volcanic deserts; rough and mostly uninhabited, they offer views unlike any you’ll find elsewhere in the world.